criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 <div align="justify">
   <!-- <img align="right" src="https://user-images.githubusercontent.com/53323058/230650942-4c2e0ad4-2d52-46fe-aa67-8860c642e5f6.png" width="500"> -->
 <div  align="justify">

   To confirm whether an alternative evaluation procedure can achieve the results specified in this European Standard, three aspects of the process need to be evaluated in a benchmark process given in this European Standard and outlined below in Steps 1, 2 and 3:

+Benchmark process aspects needs:

+The approach used in the given program is based on the method described in Annex B for determining the equivalent conicity by integration of the nonlinear differential equation.
+Based on the function ∆r = f(y), and finding the wavelength λ of the wheelset's kinematic motion for a given lateral movement, It is feasible to obtain the value conicity applying the Klingel formula.

+As validation procedure to determine the acceptance or rejection of the coded algorithm, the comparison of the achieved results with the reference results in Annex E has been used, taking into acount the defined field of allowed tolerances in Annex F.

-In Step 1, tables of reference profiles in Annex D are applied to the interpolation and calculation algorithm which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.
+  Reference profiles in Annex D must be smoothed by interpolation, which allows the location of the contact points in order to calculate the rolling radius difference as a function of the lateral position of the wheelset.
   Starting from this function the equivalent conicity is calculated as a function of the amplitude of the oscillation.
-A comparison of the achieved results with the reference results in Annex E and a defined field of allowed tolerances in Annex F determine the acceptance or rejection of the assessed evaluation procedure (see Figure 1).

 1 Scope
 This European Standard establishes an evaluation procedure for determining equivalent conicity.
 A benchmark calculation is specified to achieve comparable results on a consistent basis for the equivalent